-19. To reduce the entanglement of sharks, marine turtles or any other species, CCMs are encouraged to utilise non-entangling design and materials in the construction of FADs.

-20. To reduce the amount of synthetic marine debris, the use of natural or biodegradable materials for FADs should be promoted.

-21. The Scientific Committee shall continue to review research results on the use of nonentangling material and biodegradable material on FADs, and shall provide specific recommendations to the Commission as appropriate.

-22. The Commission at its 2018 annual session, based on specific guidelines defined by the FAD Management Options Intersessional Working Group and advice from SC14 and TCC14 shall consider the adoption of measures on the implementation of non-entangling and/or biodegradable material on FADs.
+- 17. To reduce the risk of entanglement of sharks, sea turtles or any other species, as from 1st January 2024,2 CCMs shall ensure that the design and construction of any FAD to be deployed in, or that drifts into, the WCPFC Convention Area shall comply with the following specifications: - (a) The use of mesh net shall be prohibited for any part of a FAD. - (b) If the raft is covered, only non-entangling material and designs shall be used. - (c) The subsurface structure shall only be made using non-entangling materials. - 18.
+To reduce the amount of synthetic marine debris, CCMs shall encourage vessels flying their flag to use, or transition towards using, non-plastic and biodegradable materials in the construction of FADs. - 19.
+The Scientific Committee shall continue to review research results on the use of biodegradable material on FADs, and shall provide specific recommendations to the Commission in 2022 including on a definition of biodegradable FADs, a timeline for the stepwise introduction of biodegradable FADs, potential gaps/needs and any other relevant information. - 20.
+The Commission at its 2023 annual session, based on specific guidelines defined by the FAD Management Options Intersessional Working Group and advice from SC19 and TCC19 shall consider the adoption of measures on the implementation of biodegradable material on FADs.